paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2010-02-16-bbc_online_gvl.md

 ### Navigation

 The examples demonstrate a consistent cross-site navigation element across the top of each page (that is, no longer hidden behind a button), whilst section navigation is said to typically run horizontally rather than vertically.
-The mock-up for the BBC Sport site also shows a bread crumb trail as part of the Cricket section's sub-navigation too.
+The mock-up for the BBC Sport site also shows a bread crumb trail as part of the Cricket section’s sub-navigation too.

 ### Photography, iconography and more!